ProjectEvergreen/wcc/docs/pages/examples.md

 ## Serverless and Edge Functions

-In the talk [_"Web Components at the Edge"_](https://sched.co/11loQ) for OpenJS World 2022, **WCC** was leveraged in both the AWS Lambda serverless functions and Netlify Edge functions demos.
+In the talk [_"Web Components at the Edge"_](https://sched.co/11loQ) for OpenJS World 2022, **WCC** was leveraged for all the AWS Lambda serverless function and Netlify Edge function demos.
+It also shows some clever ways to use **WCC** in more constrained runtime environments, like an edge runtime.
 See all the [code, slides and demos in GitHub](https://github.com/thescientist13/web-components-at-the-edge).

-In addition to entirely server render Web Components with client side hydration (see [here](/examples#progressive-hydration)), it also shows some clever ways to use **WCC** in more constrained environments, like an edge runtime.

 ```js
 import '../../node_modules/wc-compiler/src/dom-shim.js';